mkihuha/CubeLoft-MD/readme.txt

 = Does this theme support any plugins? =

-CubeLoftMD includes support for Infinite Scroll in Jetpack.
+CubeLoft MD includes support for Infinite Scroll in Jetpack.

 == Changelog ==